 apply_filters( 'pre_reschedule_event', null|bool|WP_Error $pre, object $event, bool $wp_error )

-Filter to preflight or hijack rescheduling of a recurring event.
+Filter to override rescheduling of a recurring event.

 Description